Sign up for our newsletter

 Think About More Than Just The Colors

-Lens Choices For Fall Color
+Equipment & Lens Choices For Fall Color

-In the accessory department, you can find close-up attachments for occasions when the added weight of a dedicated macro lens may not be desirable.
+I always take along a true macro lens, as lulls in the day’s shooting can be heightened by stretching out the legs of the tripod, getting down and dirty on the ground and exploring for fallen leaves, acorns or patterns formed by a combination of both.
+Or you can use close-up attachments for occasions when the added weight of a dedicated macro lens may not be desirable.
 I use a Canon close-up attachment with a 77mm diameter on my Nikon 70-200mm lens to make a useful zoom macro.
-For macro work, I like to use a right-angle finder or, if you have one on your DSLR, a swiveling LCD is incredibly convenient.
+For dedicated macro work, I like to use a right-angle finder, or, if your camera has one, a swiveling LCD is incredibly convenient.

 Use Lighting To Boost Color

-With today’s TTL features, accessory flash is easy and accurate to use.
+When the available light isn’t ideal, today’s TTL flashes are easy and accurate to use.
 I like to cut back the power to add just a bit of fill without overpowering the scene.
 I find that if I dial back about a 2⁄3-stop on the flash, the subject gains a feeling of luminance without being overpowering.
-A lightweight LED panel like the Litepanels Micro is also incredibly useful because you can see the effect as you shoot.
+Lightweight LED panels are also incredibly useful because you can see the effect as you shoot.

 Another solution is to carry a handheld reflector that folds to a compact size to fit easily into your camera bag.
 Additionally, consider a visit to your local glass shop, where you can often purchase “scrap” mirrors, and, for a few dollars more, they may polish the edges and round the corners for you.
 These can be used as reflectors to add light to a scene.